jcausey-astate/quarto-exam-typst/templates/exam-typst/typst-template.typ

 // State variable to track the default question width mode
 #let exam-question-width-state = state("exam-question-width", "wide")

+// State variable to track when we're in a force-wide context (like instructions)
+#let force-wide-state = state("force-wide", false)

 // Layout modes for answer space
 // These functions now work by adjusting the width of content blocks
 // The default width is controlled by the exam-question-width-state